 Does that mean we should all ignore the bigger picture and pretend it doesn't exist?
 Absolutely not!
-For other mothers want to provoke change, to remove the social boundaries above that hinder women in the first place - and we also have to respect, encourage and understand these women too!
+For other mothers want to provoke change, to remove the social boundaries above that hinder women in the first place - and we also have to respect, encourage and understand these women too.

 For many women, breastfeeding in public is daunting the first few times you do it.

-Suddenly you have to feed a child from this same knee!
+Suddenly you have to feed a child from this very same knee!
 You very rarely see anyone else knee feeding, and if you do the mum is always being extremely discreet so as not to show any knee skin.
 How would you feel about whipping your knee out?
-It's not normal to see knees in this context, it's scary - others may judge whether an appropriate amount is being exposed.
+It's abnormal to see knees in this context, it's scary - others may judge whether an appropriate amount is being exposed.
 It's totally normal to feel nervous at first until it's normalised to you!